Greece Moments Greece Moments

 Evening atmosphere in the fishing village of Kotsinas

-We have especially tasty in the Tavern Man-Tella in the mountain village of Sardis.
-The rustic restaurant in the middle of the village is a family business and invites you to linger.
-In the kitchen, mom is still behind the stove and conjures up delicious dishes.
+We had a particularly delicious meal at the Man-Tella tavern in the mountain village of Sardes.
+This quaint spot in the heart of the village is a family-run business and invites you to linger.
+Mama still stands behind the stove in the kitchen, conjuring up delicious dishes.

 mantella taverne sardes limnos